✈️ Travel TipsEurope Budget AirlinesCheap Flights EuropeLow Cost CarriersTravel Tips

 Advertisement

-• Routes: Great for Scandinavia, Baltics, and Eastern Europe.
+• Routes: Best for reaching Scandinavia, the Baltics, and North-Eastern Europe.

 7. Norwegian Air

-After a major restructuring, Norwegian is back to focusing on high-quality short-haul flights within Europe and Scandinavia.
+Norwegian is back to its roots focusing on high-quality short-haul flights.

 The "Ryanair of Turkey."
-If you're looking for dirt-cheap flights to Istanbul, Antalya, or beyond to the Caucasus, Pegasus is unbeatable.
+If you're looking for cheap flights to Istanbul, Antalya, or beyond to the Caucasus, Pegasus is unbeatable.

 Leisure & Long-Haul Budget

 Based in Frankfurt, Condor is fantastic for vacation spots.
-Their new "Striped" A330neo planes are a common sight in European skies.
+Their new "Striped" fleet is a favorite for 2026 travelers.

 Advertisement